tv2-oss/bifrost-gateway-controller/doc/normalization.md

 ## Motivation

-The *gateway-controller* cannot simply create resources as plain copies of the Gateway API resources defining a data path because there is not necessary a 1:1 correspondence between these 'specifying' resources and the resources that are needed to define the data path
+The *bifrost-gateway-controller* cannot simply create resources as plain copies of the Gateway API resources defining a data path because there is not necessary a 1:1 correspondence between these 'specifying' resources and the resources that are needed to define the data path